-This section provides an overview of %UpdateStats and discusses how to:
+This section provides an overview of %UpdateStats and discusses factors related to updating statistics.

 The meta-SQL %UpdateStats is introduced in PeopleSoft 8 to allow an Application Engine and COBOL programs to update statistics in the DB2 UDB catalog table.
 Updating the statistics in the DB2 UDB catalog table is particularly helpful for the overall performance of Application Engine programs that heavily use PeopleSoft temporary tables.

 Often, these tables are delivered empty or the Application Engine program contains code to purge the content of these tables prior to termination.
 So even if you periodically perform a REORG or RUNSTATS against all the tablespaces in a PeopleSoft database, the DB2 UDB catalog does not reflect accurate statistical information on these temporary tables.
 The %UpdateStats meta-SQL was specifically written to get around this issue.

 To fully implement the %UpdateStats functionality in DB2 UDB in your environment, you need to be aware of the following key items: